 R.B.
-Turnbull, Jr. MD School of WOC Nursing Education
+Turnbull, Jr. MD WOC Nursing Education Program

 Cleveland Clinic's R.B.
-Turnbull, Jr., MD School of Wound, Ostomy, and Continence (WOC) Nursing Education, which was established as the first WOC school in the world over sixty years ago.
-WOC Nursing Education will prepare you to play a vital role in pre- and post-operative management of the person with an ostomy; to be instrumental in the prevention and treatment of pressure ulcer injury, fistula, and other skin disorders; and to be a specialist in the care of patients with urinary and fecal incontinence.
+Turnbull, Jr., MD Wound, Ostomy, and Continence (WOC) Nursing Education Program was the first WOC Nursing program in the world; established over sixty years ago.
+WOC Nursing Education prepares individuals to have a vital role in pre- and post-operative management of the person with an ostomy; to be instrumental in the prevention and treatment of pressure ulcers/injuries, to manage fistulas and other skin disorders; and to be a specialist in the care of individuals with urinary and fecal incontinence.

-You'll acquire the necessary knowledge and skills to provide patients with effective psychological support, discharge planning, rehabilitative counseling and follow-up care.
+Students will acquire the necessary knowledge and skills to provide individuals with effective psychological support, discharge planning, rehabilitative counseling and follow-up care.

 What is WOC Nursing?

-Wound, Ostomy & Continence Nursing is a specialized field of nursing involving the care of patients with abdominal stomas, dermal wounds, pressure injuries, incontinence and related skin conditions.
+Wound, Ostomy & Continence Nursing is a specialized field of nursing involving the care of individuals with abdominal stomas, dermal wounds, pressure injuries, incontinence and related skin conditions.
 WOC nurses are in demand in colorectal surgery, urology, pediatrics, oncology and rehabilitation departments, to name a few.
-Their expertise makes them valuable not only in the hospital; but also in outpatient clinics, private practice, home care, at extended care facilities, in industry and research, and in nursing education programs.
+Their expertise makes them valuable not only in the hospital; but also in outpatient clinics, private practice, home care, extended care facilities, industry and research, and nursing education programs.

 Nearly one million people in North American have ostomies, and 70,000 new ostomy surgeries are performed each year.
-Recognizing that people with ostomies, fistulas, pressure ulcers and incontinence have special needs, Cleveland Clinic pioneered the Enterostomal Therapy (ET) Program, now called Wound, Ostomy Continence (WOC) Nursing.
+Recognizing that people with ostomies, fistulas, pressure ulcers/injuries and incontinence have special needs, Cleveland Clinic pioneered the Enterostomal Therapy (ET) Program, now called Wound, Ostomy Continence (WOC) Nursing Education Program.

-Greater job opportunities since your WOC nursing skills will be in demand throughout the country and around the world in hospital; home care; extended care facilities; outpatient clinics; private practice; industry and research; and educational institutions.
+WOC nurses are in demand throughout the country and around the world in all healthcare settings: hospital; home care; extended care facilities; outpatient clinics; private practice; industry and research; and educational institutions.

-- The professional prestige of being an RN WOC Nurse.
+- The professional prestige of being a RN WOC Nurse.

-- Eligibility to sit for certification through the Wound, Ostomy and Continence Nursing Certification Board.
+- Certification eligibility through the Wound, Ostomy and Continence Nursing Certification Board.

-- The personal satisfaction of providing in-depth, individualized care to patients with WOC care needs.
+- The personal satisfaction of providing in-depth, individualized care to individuals with WOC care needs.

 For more information about Wound, Ostomy & Continence (WOC) Nursing contact: